A Mini Seminar For Buyers

 As a buyer it is important to know how changes in Georgia laws can affect you:

-Recent laws in Georgia effective 7-1-2000, place much of the primary burden and obligation on Buyers (not the Seller, Broker, Listing Agent, or Builder) to do their own discovery and diligent research about all aspects affecting a property, both onsite and off!
+Georgia Laws effective 7-1-2000, place much of the primary burden and obligation on Buyers (not the Seller, Broker, Listing Agent, or Builder) to do their own discovery and diligent research about all aspects affecting a property, both onsite and off!
 Previously, the agent and broker were liable for much of this discovery and disclosure.
 Further, state law O.C.G.A.
 10-6A-1 et.
 Seq. states that if you as a Buyer do not enter into a written Buyer Brokerage Agreement with an agent, you are not represented as a client, and are therefore only a customer to any agent you may be working with during the purchase of a home.
-"Customers" must be treated honestly and fairly, but have no representation of their best interests by any agent they might be working with, are given no important guidance or advice, receive only the minimal disclosures required by law, and take the greatest risks when buying a home.
+"Customers" must be treated honestly and fairly, but have no representation of their best interests by any agent they might be working with, are to be given no important guidance or advice, receive only the minimal disclosures required by law, and the agent is not beholding to their "buyer customer" for their mistakes, actions, or failures to act.

 2.